Machine Semiotics: Introduction

-The present study reformalizes and elaborates a previous paper by \citet{KlimczakWirsching19} in terms of dynamic semantics \citep{Gardenfors88, GroenendijkStokhof91, Kracht02, Graben14a}.
-The starting point of our analysis is an embedded cognitive dynamical system \citep{Haykin12}, a \emph{cognitive agent}, exemplified as the cognitive heating introduced above.
-This agent is embedded into its environment, interacting through a perception-action cycle (PAC) \citep{Young10}, where particular sensors provide information about the state of the environment that is relevant for the agent's behavior.
+Yet from now on let us assume that the addressee of the speaker's utterance is an Artificial Intelligence \citep{Wheatman14}.
+A particular instance of such a machine has been discussed by \citet{KlimczakWolffLindemannEA14} and \citet{HuberEA18} as their \emph{cognitive heating}, namely a speech-assistive heating device in a smart home environment.
+The cognitive heating is a cognitive dynamical system \citep{Haykin12}, i.e., a \emph{cognitive agent}.
+This agent is embedded into its environment, interacting through a perception-action cycle (PAC) \citep{Uexkull82, Young10}, where particular sensors provide information about the state of the environment that is relevant for the agent's behavior.
 In terms of the ecological theory of meaning of \citet{Uexkull82}, this perceptual arc couples the agent to its subjective \emph{merkwelt}.
 On the other hand, the agent is able to act on its subjective \emph{wirkwelt} by means of specialized effectors along its actuator arc.
 Sensory merkwelt and operative wirkwelt together form the agent's \emph{umwelt} as its subjective universe.

-Applied to the cognitive heating example, perception would certainly comprise sensation of temperature.
-But more importantly, in our case, we assume elaborated speech recognition capacities, enabling the agent to successfully process and classify speech signals in order to compute a symbolic representation of user utterances \citep{BockEA19, GravesMohamedHinton13, SundermeyerNeySchluter15}.
+In the case of the cognitive heating, perception comprises sensation of temperature.
+But more importantly, we crucially assume elaborated speech recognition capacities, enabling the agent to successfully process and classify speech signals in order to compute a symbolic representation of user utterances \citep{GravesMohamedHinton13, SundermeyerNeySchluter15}.
 Thus the merkwelt of the cognitive heating comprises its fundamental speech recognition capability, yet without any semantic understanding, logical reasoning, or pragmatic world knowledge.
-Moreover, in its most simple case considered here, action is restricted to either switching on or off the heating furnace, thereby comprising the agent's binary wirkwelt.
+Moreover, in its most simple case considered here, action is restricted to either switching on or off the heating furnace, thereby comprising the agent's wirkwelt.